Andrew Little (New Zealand politician): Third term (2017–2020)

+Following the success of the pilot Alcohol and Other Drug Treatment Court (the AODTC) at reducing reoffending, in December 2017, Little announced that alcohol and drug courts would be rolled out nationwide.
+Two years later, he said the AODTC had proved effective, reducing reoffending by 23% up to two years after treatment.
+Following a negative evaluation by the Ministry of Justice, in March 2020, Little published a media release which claimed the AODTC was expensive to operate and needed modifications to "sustain reoffending gains over the long term".
+One more drug court has been established in Hamilton, but they have not been rolled out anywhere else.

 On 20 November 2018, Little announced the creation of the Pike River Recovery Agency to plan a manned re-entry of the Pike River Mine in order to recover the bodies of the 29 miners who perished during the Pike River Mine disaster in September 2010.
 On 19 April 2018, Little entered the Pike River mine portal with victims' family representatives Anna Osborne and Sonya Rockhouse to demonstrate that a safe re-entry was possible.
 He also promised that the Government would re-enter the drift to recover evidence and the remains of deceased miners.
 Drift entry was achieved in 2019 but plans to recover the victims' bodies were abandoned in 2021.

 As Justice Minister, Little announced plans in December 2017 to reduce the prison population by 30 per cent over the next 15 years.
 The prison population at the time was 10,394.
 Towards this goal, in May 2018, he announced the Government would repeal the contentious 'three strikes' law – the Sentencing and Parole Reform Act 2010 – which had been introduced by the previous National Government.
 NZ First refused to back this proposal forcing Little to announce on 11 June 2018 that the coalition Government had abandoned the plan.

 Little later voiced criticism of Australia's deportation of New Zealanders in Australia during a controversial Australian Broadcasting Corporation documentary entitled "Don't Call Australia Home", that was released on 17 July 2018.
 Under changes to the Australian Migration Act, any foreigners with a criminal record or who do not meet a "character test" are subject to deportation.
 Little remarked that Australia's deportation policy would damage the sibling relationship between the two countries.
-Little's remarks drew criticism from the Australian Assistant Minister for Home Affairs Alex Hawke, who defended the deportations on law and order grounds and criticized Little for not urging New Zealand citizens to obey Australian law.
-In response, Little criticized Australia's deportation laws for lacking "humanitarian ideals" and described the removal of New Zealand citizens who identified as Australian residents as a human rights violation.
+Little's remarks drew criticism from the Australian Assistant Minister for Home Affairs Alex Hawke, who defended the deportations on law and order grounds and criticised Little for not urging New Zealand citizens to obey Australian law.
+In response, Little criticised Australia's deportation laws for lacking "humanitarian ideals" and described the removal of New Zealand citizens who identified as Australian residents as a human rights violation.
 In response, the Australian Minister for Home Affairs Peter Dutton defended his government's deportation policy and called on Little to reflect "a little more" on the Trans-Tasman relationship.
 Little countered by expressing concern about what he perceived as a growing "venality" in Australia's treatment of foreigners.